mr7brown/agb.github.io/pages/mydoc/style_guide/2_grammar/Cross_references.md

 ## External links

-For external links, you should consider insterting an external link icon: <i class="fa fa-external-link"></i>.
+For external links, you should consider inserting an external link icon: <i class="fa fa-external-link"></i>.